RichardCoffee/fluidity-theme/README.md

 ## Classes

 The theme uses a variety of classes, all residing in the classes/ directory, and organized mainly via sub-directories.
 Wordpress frowns on this type of organization, which is okay.
-I'll do it how I want, and they can do it the way they want.
+I'll do it how I want, and they can do it the way they want, and never the twain shall meet.

-All classes are loaded via the includes/loader.php file.
+Most, not quite all, classes are loaded via the includes/loader.php file.
 Take a look at that file to see which classes can be replaced/extended by a child theme.
-All class names use the same format, i.e.: the class TCC_Form_Admin is located in the file classes/Form/Admin.php, which means if you know the class name, then you can easily find the file containing the class.
+All class names use the same format, i.e.: the class TCC_Form_Admin is located in the file classes/Form/Admin.php, which means if you know the class name, then you should not have any trouble finding the file that contains the class.

 ### Forms

-The forms classes deal with admin page forms, customizer controls, comment forms, and the login form.
+The form classes deal with admin page forms, customizer controls, comment forms, and the login form.

 #### Admin Forms

-The class TCC_Form_Admin is an abstract class used a basis for all admin forms, and uses the WordPress Settings API.
+The class 'TCC_Form_Admin' is an abstract class used a basis for all admin forms, and uses the WordPress Settings API.
 Currently, the only class the theme uses this for is the TCC_Options_Fluidity class, which is a tabbed form.
 I have used it in some plugins, although only the [Privacy My Way plugin](https://github.com/RichardCoffee/privacy-my-way) is available to be viewed by the general public.
 I still consider this class to be a work in progress in many ways.
 I kept hoping WordPress will make it easier to create Admin screens, but with the advent of the Customizer, they